Izendi/Radiance_Cascades_V1/readMe.txt

 4. Then type “cmake --build .” and push enter again.
 This will set up the assimp submodule.
 5. Now double-click the visual studio solution file in the solution directory “zenditeEngineV2.sln” to open it in Visual Studio 2022.
 6. Press F5 to build and run.

-Controls:

-W, A, S and D => Move flycam around the scene.

-Q and E => Hover Up and Down.

-C => Unlock mouse pointer (Which enables the user to use the mouse on the GUI)

-V => Lock mouse pointer to game window (Nouse will now control camera view direction)

-L and K => Toggle wireframe mode on and off.